 This particular card was suggested to me by Reddit user u/Magnets (link) — and after the stellar performance results I got from the SDCG3, I had high hopes for how this card would do.

-Performance — on the one sample that I’ve tested so far — has been pretty good.
-It didn’t quite edge out the SDCG3, but it did very well regardless.
-All performance measurements were above the 91st percentile.
+Performance — on the two samples that I’ve tested so far — has been pretty good.
+They didn’t quite edge out the SDCG3, but they did very well regardless.
+All performance measurements were above the 90th percentile.

 These cards bear the U3, V30 and A2 marks.
 (The Class 10 mark appears on the package, but does not appear on the card itself.)
 Performance was good enough to qualify for the U3 and V30 marks, but not good enough for the A2 mark.
 However, I’ll throw in my standard disclaimer: my performance testing methods do not align with those prescribed by the SD specification; it’s possible that they would have done better had they been tested under proper conditions.